Carglglz/upydev/README.md

 - CTRL-k to see keybindings or -h to see help
 - CTRL-s to toggle shell/repl mode
-- CTRL-x or "exit" to exit mydevice shl esp32@mydevice:~ $
+- CTRL-x or "exit" to exit
+esp32@mydevice:~ $
 ```

 > *To enable WebSocket over TLS or wss check [WebSocket (ws) / WebSocket Secure (wss) TLS ](https://upydev.readthedocs.io/en/latest/sslwebshellrepl.html)*

 Once the device is configured see next section or read  [Usage documentation](https://upydev.readthedocs.io/en/latest/usage.html) to check which modes and tools are available.